sivantoledo/ssh-tunnels/README.md

     <<< atlas/hula/primary/tunnel/state: disconnected
         disconnected

-Note that the host name of the remote computer appears to be `tau-333`, not `972002000333`.
-The names of remote computers in this software are not necessarily their host names.
+In this case the name of the target remote computer, `atlas-333`, is the same as its host name.
+This is a useful convention, but in principle the two names can be different.

 Now let's see how you set up the remote and controlling computers in the first place.